 Settling someone’s estate can be a long and emotional process, even if they leave a will.
 There are people and places to notify, accounts to close, possessions to sort through, etc. In the past, that was enough to deal with on its own.
 Today, however, you need to consider digital property as well.

-Apple makes it much easier.
-Simply contact Apple support and provide your loved one’s Apple ID, email address and a copy of the death certificate.
+Apple makes it much more manageable.
+Contact Apple Support and provide your loved ones Apple ID, email address, and a copy of the death certificate.
 They’ll do the rest.

 To close or memorialize someone’s Facebook account, you’ll need to fill out their special request form.
 Facebook may also ask you for copies of their birth and death certificates as well as proof that you’re allowed to represent them in legal matters.